tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 		```
 	3. `exec` the program like normal.

+Note that depending on your [`umask`](https://en.wikipedia.org/wiki/Umask), the
+newly-created file might not be actually readable by you.
+If you can't read it,
+run `chmod 600 filename` on the new file and then you'll have permission.

 ### Extra Credit: Pipes

 In bash, you can pipe the output of one command into the input of another with